 Aimee Nezhukumatathil is a professor of English in the University of Mississippi’s MFA program.
 Her newest collection of poems is Oceanic, winner of the Mississippi Institute of Arts and Letters Award for poetry (Copper Canyon Press, 2018).
 With Ross Gay, she co-wrote the chapbook, Lace & Pyrite, a collaboration of nature poems.
 She is also the author of a forthcoming book of illustrated nature essays, World of Wonders, from Milkweed Editions in 2020.
 She is the poetry editor of Orion and her poems have appeared in the Best American Poetry 2015 & 2018 series, American Poetry Review, New England Review, Poetry, Ploughshares, and Tin House.
-Her honors include a poetry fellowship from the National Endowment for the Arts and the Pushcart Prize.
+Her honors include a 2020 Guggenheim fellowship, a poetry fellowship from the National Endowment for the Arts, and the Pushcart Prize.